janschwedhelm/master-thesis/README.md

 ### Run Weighted Retraining Experiments

 **Note:** This section is optional, since all results are provided under `logs/opt` using the above Google Drive link.
 To run the VQ-VAE experiments, the folders `entmoot` and `LightGBM` (see provided Google Drive link) contain the necessary code.
-Thus, they should be uploaded to the Google Drive root directory of this repository in advance.
+Thus, they must be uploaded to the Google Drive root directory of this repository in that case.

 To run the core weighted retraining experiments: